 We parted the next day and I knew that a friendship was struck for life.
 It is these encounters with real people that inspire me.

 The Jordaan’s and the Theology of Andries Pretorius

 I don’t just marvel when it happens – no, I actively seek out those who will make an impact on me.
 To me, people like Daniel Jacobs are like wild animals and nature.
 They define this land and yet, people like them are disappearing.

 The rugged Boers of the interior with their stubbornness, coffee, beskuit and biltong.
 They farm this desolate land and live semi-pastoral, semi-hunter existences.
 For all their striving for independence, they are becoming completely subjected to European laws and customs.
 Soon, the only features that will set them apart from European trends will be their almost universal disdain for the English, their strict Calvinist religion, and their language (and of course moerkoffie, beskuit, and biltong).

-I heard stories, no doubt exaggerated, as these tales are, of Englishmen who lost their way and when they happen upon a Boer homestead, being turned away without food or water only to die in the wilderness.
-I wonder if these stories were fact or fables intended as a warning for English would-be travelers to these lands.
+I heard stories, no doubt exaggerated, as these tales are, of Englishmen who lost their way, and when they happened upon a Boer homestead, being turned away without food or water only to die in the wilderness.
+I wonder if these stories were fact or fables intended as a warning for English would-be travellers to these lands.